-Next, DTE Gas argues that comparing the company to other Michigan gas utilities is inappropriate given the operational differences among utilities, as the Commission has previously determined with respect to a comparison of DTE Gas to Consumers Gas.87 DTE Gas also criticizes the Attorney General's reliance on certain discovery responses to support her position, arguing that the responses discussed in her initial brief are incomplete and do not in fact undermine the company's position that its supply strategy is reasonable and prudent.88
+Next, DTE Gas argues that comparing the company to other Michigan gas utilities is inappropriate given the operational differences among utilities, as the Commission has previously determined with respect to a comparison of DTE Gas to Consumers Gas.88 DTE Gas also criticizes the Attorney General's reliance on certain discovery responses to support her position, arguing that the responses discussed in her initial brief are incomplete and do not in fact undermine the company's position that its supply strategy is reasonable and prudent.89

 This PFD finds the Attorney General's position persuasive.
 First, the PFD agrees that the language in Case No. U-20543 does apply to all pipeline capacity purchases, not just the NEXUS pipeline, as the heading ("Total Interstate Pipeline Contract Cost") to that section of the Order indicates.
-While that part of the Order does address the NEXUS pipeline, specifically in discussing Code of Conduct concerns, the Commission nevertheless reiterated that "DTE Gas is under a continuing duty to support its longterm contracts[.]"89 The Order also agreed with the PFD that a Section 7 warning
+While that part of the Order does address the

-87 DTE Reply, 10-11.
+88 DTE Reply, 10-11.

-88 Id. at 11-15.
+89 Id. at 11-15.